-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address the needs for public housing

 The jurisdictions within the region must continue to update and report on their moderate income housing plans, which will help guide future housing related decisions, such as affordability issues, housing choice, workforce housing, building or rehabilitating housing to make more energy efficient, funding opportunities and the like.
-The state has multiple resources that can be used to help one prepare or update their moderate income housing plan.
-A good start would be to contact the Utah Housing and Community Development Division or your regional Association of Government.
-The Regional Council will continue to inform local governments of the need to report on these Plans and the benefits associate with having a "good" plan.
+The state has multiple resources that can be used to help the cities prepare or update their moderate income housing plans.
+Cities desiring to do this may contact the Utah Housing and Community Development Division or regional Association of Government.
+The Regional Council will continue to inform local governments of the need to report on these Plans and the benefits associated with having a "good" plan.